semgrep/semgrep-docs/docs/kb/semgrep-code/finding_all_taints.md

 ## Best practices for testing tainted data flows

-If you want to understand in greater detail how Semgrep is detecting tainted data flows, you can use existing code or constructed test cases to review the different paths.
+To understand in greater detail how Semgrep detects tainted data flows, you can use your own test cases to review different paths.

 ### Dry runs